bzamith/bzamith.github.io/concepts.md

 > Restorative Science: In Bioinformatics, Data Science alongside Genome data is helping scientists and specialists to examine genetic structures and see how specific medications can follow up on sicknesses.

 *Data Science From Scratch: How to Become a Data Scientist, David Park (2019)*

+> Bioinformaticians are concerned with deriving biological understanding from large amounts of data with specialized skills and tools.
+Early in biology's history, the datasets were small and manageable. [...]
+However, this is all rapidly changing.
+Large sequencing datasets are widespread, and will only become more common in the future.
+Analyzing this data takes different tools, new skills, and many computers with large amounts of memory, processing power, and disk space.

+*Bioinformatics Data Skills, Vince Buffalo (2015)*

 <u>18.
 Should I use R programming language for Data Science? </u>
 > R in data science is considered as the best programming language.
 It is a programming language and programming condition for illustrations and measurable registering.
 It is space explicit and has fantastic top notch run.
 R comprises of open source bundles for measurable and quantitative applications.
 This incorporates progressed plotting, non-direct relapse, neural systems, phylogenetics, and some more.
 For analysing data, Data Scientists and Data Miners use R broadly.